rayje/ECvR/README.md

 in the same order as they appear when the ```readInstances``` or ```getInstances``` scripts are run.

-This command also takes the public ip address of the ring server.
-This excludes the ring server from the list of addresses generated.
+This command also takes the ```-e``` option which is a comma delimited list of public ip addresses to exclude from the list of addresses generated.

 Example:

-	$ ./stor --createStopFile xxx.xxx.xxx.xx1
+	$ ./stor --createStopFile -e xxx.xxx.xxx.xx1,xxx.xxx.xxx.xx2

 tahoe